-The owner/occupier must comply with legal requirements (including urban-planning and environmental requirements) and do all necessary maintenance and conservation works provided under law or contractually agreed, being liable for any damage caused by the property to third parties, unless it is proven that the owner/occupier was not at fault or that, even with due diligence, the damage could not have been avoided.
+The owner/occupier must comply with legal requirements and do all necessary maintenance and conservation works provided under law or contractually agreed.
+This includes urban planning and environmental requirements, such as, for instance, the performance of actions for the prevention of rural wildfires and the adoption by employers (regardless of whether they are the owner or the tenant) of measures to ensure that workers' exposure to asbestos is reduced to a minimum and not above the legal exposure limit, which may entail the removal of asbestos.
+Also, the owner/occupier is liable for any damage caused by the property to third parties, unless it is proven that the owner/occupier was not at fault or that, even with due diligence, the damage could not have been avoided.
 However, if such damage was caused by construction defects, the seller may be liable towards the purchaser within five years (10 years for structural defects in case of consumers acquiring from professional entities) and the contractor can also be required to remedy any damage suffered by the owner or a third acquiring party within the guarantee period of five years.